learn-co-curriculum/ruby-rails-testing/README.md

     expect(Contact.new(firstname: nil)).to have(1).errors_on(:firstname)
   end

-  it"is invalid without a lastname"do
+  it "is invalid without a lastname" do
     expect(Contact.new(lastname: nil)).to have(1).errors_on(:lastname)
   end